-Luckily, there are a number of things you can do to exert control over your sexual response and stand a better chance of regularly experiencing an orgasm at around the same time of day as your partner—and none of these tips involve daydreaming about baseball.
+Luckily, if you’re wondering how to last longer in bed, there are a number of things you can do to exert control over your sexual response and stand a better chance of regularly experiencing an orgasm at around the same time of day as your partner—and none of these tips involve daydreaming about baseball.
 Bonus: if you really want to boost your sexual prowess, try out the yoga moves that are guaranteed to make you a better lay.

 Don’t skimp on cardio.

 Improving your overall body wellness can have a big effect on your penis and all the fun things it can do.
-Cardio exercise such as aerobics, swimming, running, or jogging can strengthen your lungs and increase their capacity.
+Cardio exercise such as aerobics, swimming, running, or jogging can strengthen your lungs and increase their capacity—and that’s exactly what you’ll need if you’re wondering how to last longer in bed.
 Being fitter will enable you to control your breathing well during sexual intercourse and lower the chances of ejaculating prematurely.

 But cardio will also boost your metabolism, improving circulation to your heart, lungs, and—most importantly—your penis.
 Working out has also been shown to stimulate the release of endorphins, which can help you release tension, stay calm and enjoy sexual contact, lowering the chances of shooting your bolt in a hurry.
 For extra motivation, here are the 10 Best Cardio Workouts for Men Over 40.